Types of Paraphrasing

 summarizer tool.

-Transformation paraphrasing:
+Transformation Paraphrasing:

 This involves changing the form of the original text, such as turning a sentence into a question or vice versa.
 This can also involve re-arranging the grammatical components of the text, such as switching the places of the object and subject, etc.